 Invariably, an experienced canner in your life will suggest to you (or even give to you- for free maybe!) an older style Squeezo Strainer (or similar brand).
 They look like this.

-The cone shaped part on the counter does the same job as the plates in the Oxo or Weston mills except the are harder to clean.
+The cone-shaped part on the counter does the same job as the plates in the Oxo or Weston mills except they are harder to clean.
 The Squeezo Strainer is more expensive- new $200- and you have to clip it to a countertop or table.
 They are indeed high quality, have been trusted for many years by canners, and are all metal (except for that little bit of plastic on the handle).